 Requirements for Admission

-- Applicants to this graduate certificate must have earned a bachelor’s degree from an accredited US institution, or equivalent.
+- Applicants for this graduate certificate must have earned a bachelor’s degree from an accredited US institution or equivalent.

 - There are no prerequisites.